How much holiday per year do I pay my staff?

 Statutory holidays are a little complicated but hopefully this explanation will make it a bit easier:

 Holidays entitlement runs from the 1st April till the 31st March each year.
-Your staff are entitled to 5.6 weeks’ annual leave (also known as statutory leave) each year whether they are full time or part time as it is worked out pro-rata for part time workers.
+Your staff are entitled to 5.6 weeks’ annual leave (also known as statutory leave) each year whether they are full time or part time.

 Calculating Based on Days Worked